geopanag/Detecting-Rising-Stars-in-Dynamic-Collaborative-Networks/Readme.txt

 Detecting Rising Stars in Dynamic Collaborative Networks

-The java, R and SQL code for my thesis in Harokopio University of Athens.
+The java, R and SQL code for the publication http://www.sciencedirect.com/science/article/pii/S1751157716300645.
-The data is not yet available online.